tnederlof/trevornederlofOLD/content/projects/abstreet.md

 "Ever been stuck in traffic on a bus, wondering why is there legal street parking instead of a dedicated bus lane?
 A/B Street is a game exploring how small changes to a city affect the movement of drivers, cyclists, transit users, and pedestrians.
 It works anywhere in the world, thanks to OpenStreetMap."

 This game/simulation was created by Dustin Carlino and written in Rust.
-I have participated in design discussions, feature development and submitted successfully many pull requests into the project.
+I have participated in design discussions and feature development with successful pull requests.